 Interestingly, this type of cinema – which is often considered a cheap, low form of art – is contrasted throughout with high-class cinema such as Salvador Dali’s Un Chien Andalou, a literally eye-piercing art film.
 It’s also compared to the reality of the world at the time, when Margaret Thatcher was slashing funding, and the constant parade of violence seen on the news from miner’s strikes.
 The film is almost continuously forcing the audience to consider and reconsider the place that video nasties have in a world that doesn’t hold back on triggering content in many other respects.

 Two events happen simultaneously that trigger a mental breakdown for Enid.
 First, her parents unceremoniously announce over dinner – in the most indirect, British sort of way – that they’ve officially declared their younger daughter dead after being missing since Enid was a child.
-We know Enid was somehow involved, but doesn’t remember much of what happened, and it’s clear that her relationship with her parents – and especially father – was forever damaged.
+We know Enid was somehow involved but doesn’t remember much of what happened, and it’s clear that her relationship with her parents – and especially her father – was forever damaged.

 At the same time, she’s called into the office at work to be told that a film she and her co-worker approved for release (with heavy cuts) has been speculated to have inspired a homicide case in which the murderer ate his victim’s face.
 He’s dubbed ‘The Amnesiac Killer’ as he claims not to remember the act.
 Not only is this bad professionally for the pair, but the newspapers have gotten wind, and have even printed her name and number.